-- 13.1 ISN utilises an online learning management system (LMS) to provide students with online access to all relevant course information, assessments and materials. - 13.2 Upon enrolment, or shortly thereafter, an account to access the LMS will be created. - 13.3 All students will have access to online versions of required materials such as lecture slides and video recordings (if applicable), through the LMS. - 13.4 Students must post comments and ask questions responsibly and related to the topic at hand. - 13.5 Students must maintain an active account and check unit and course information regularly. - 13.6 Students must not post any material that is likely to offend. - 13.7 Students will abide by online etiquette as prescribed by Unit Coordinators and instructors when using the LMS system and online video conferencing facilities. - 13.8 Assignments will be submitted through the LMS unless otherwise instructed by the Unit Coordinator and approved by the Associate Dean. - 13.9 Written assignments will be analysed through analytical software (Turnitin) to determine levels of plagiarism in student work.
-Excessive or blatant plagiarism will

-- 13.10 Online materials are not permitted to be distributed outside of the LMS environment, including texts, lecture slides, lecture recordings and any other copyright materials.
-Breach of this policy will result in student misconduct as per section F.11 of the ISN policies and procedures and/or possible legal action dependent on the severity of the offence. - 13.11 ISN promotes a harassment and bullying free environment for all students and staff, including the online learning environment.
-Any behaviours deemed to be harassment will be considered misconduct. - 13.12 Any suspected misconduct can be reported to Unit Coordinators and the Associate Dean.
-Please also refer to section C of the ISN policies and procedures. - 13.13 Students are responsible for the safekeeping of private information related to usage of the LMS i.e., passwords.
-Student should report a breach of this to the IT help desk as soon as feasible to insure the protection of private data. - 13.14 Students experiencing technical difficulties can contact the ISN IT help desk at helpdesk@isn.edu.au. - 13.15 Students will be asked to complete an online survey at the end of semester to provide feedback regarding the function and usability of the LMS. - 13.16 The LMS system has metrics that record student usage and will provide reports to Unit Coordinators on student engagement and activity to monitor and enhance the student experience and serve to identify potential At Risk students.
+- 5.1 ISN utilises an online learning management system (LMS) to provide students with online access to all relevant course information, assessments and materials. - 5.2 Upon enrolment, or shortly thereafter, an account to access the LMS will be created. - 5.3 All students will have access to online versions of required materials such as lecture slides and video recordings (if applicable), through the LMS. - 5.4 Students must post comments and ask questions responsibly and related to the topic at hand. - 5.5 Students must maintain an active account and check unit and course information regularly. - 5.6 Students must not post any material that is likely to offend. - 5.7 Students will abide by online etiquette as prescribed by Unit Coordinators and instructors when using the LMS system and online video conferencing facilities. - 5.8 Assignments will be submitted through the LMS unless otherwise instructed by the Unit Coordinator and approved by the Director of Academic Studies. - 5.9 Written assignments will be analysed through analytical software (Turnitin) to determine levels of plagiarism in student work.
+Excessive or blatant plagiarism will be penalised as per section F. 14 of the ISN policies and procedures. - 5.10 Online materials are not permitted to be distributed outside of the LMS environment, including texts, lecture slides, lecture recordings and any other copyright materials.
+Breach of this policy will result in student misconduct as per section F.11 of the ISN policies and procedures and/or possible legal action dependent on the severity of the offence. - 5.11 ISN promotes a harassment and bullying free environment for all students and staff, including the online learning environment.
+Any behaviours deemed to be harassment will be considered misconduct. - 5.12 Any suspected misconduct can be reported to Unit Coordinators and the Director of Academic Studies.
+Please also refer to section C of the ISN policies and procedures. - 5.13 Students are responsible for the safekeeping of private information related to usage of the LMS i.e., passwords.
+Student should report a breach of this to the IT help desk as soon as feasible to insure the protection of private data. - 5.14 Students experiencing technical difficulties can contact the ISN IT help desk at helpdesk@isn.edu.au. - 5.15 Students will be asked to complete an online survey at the end of semester to provide feedback regarding the function and usability of the LMS. - 5.16 The LMS system has metrics that record student usage and will provide reports to Unit Coordinators on student engagement and activity to monitor and enhance the student experience and serve to identify potential At Risk students.

-14. LIBRARY SERVICES
+6. LIBRARY SERVICES

-- 14.1 Students and staff will have access to online resources through EBSCO database, allowing students and staff access to information resources on or off campus. - 14.2 The ISN head librarian will be responsible for the acquisition, culling, renewal, and retention of library resources. - 14.3 The head librarian will have suitable qualifications and experience to support and identify student learning needs. - 14.4 The librarian will liaise with academic and support staff regularly to ensure the necessary resources are available to meet staff and student needs. - 14.5 The library has computers and/or space for personal laptops available at allocated times for students to perform online research and access online materials and course content. - 14.6 The library has copies of all required textbooks and additional referencing and writing resources.
+- 6.1 Students and staff will have access to online resources through EBSCO database, allowing students and staff access to information resources on or off campus. - 6.2 The ISN head librarian will be responsible for the acquisition, culling, renewal, and retention of library resources. - 6.3 The head librarian will have suitable qualifications and experience to support and identify student learning needs. - 6.4 The librarian will liaise with academic and support staff regularly to ensure the necessary resources are available to meet staff and student needs. - 6.5 The library has computers and/or space for personal laptops available at allocated times for students to perform online research and access online materials and course content. - 6.6 The library has copies of all required textbooks and additional referencing and writing resources.